Diagg/EverGreen-Application-Installer/Readme.md

 ## Description
 Greenstaller is a tool aimed at managing (package/deploy/update) your core applications entirely from the cloud.
-With Greenstaller you can safely deploy your favorite applications (Chrome/7zip/Adobe/Java.. whatever...) with the foolowing benefits:
+With Greenstaller you can safely deploy your favorite applications (Chrome/7zip/Adobe/Java.. whatever...) with the following benefits:

 - No infrastructure/Endpoint management tool required.
 - But fully compatible with MECM, MEM and Workspace One.